rgommezz/react-native-offline/README.md

 ## Important (Please read)
 **This is the documentation for version 4.x.x.
 If you are migrating from v3 to v4, check the [release notes](https://github.com/rgommezz/react-native-offline/releases/tag/v4.0.0).**

+## Example app
+A comprehensive [example app](/example) is available within Expo to play with the library and better understand its different modules.
+[Go and check it out!](https://expo.io/@rgommezz/example)

 ## Contents

 * [Motivation](#motivation)